Softwarearum/Softwarearum/src/content/blog/astro-lane-v1.md

 ## Lighthouse

-Astro Lane also scores a perfect 100/100 in the Lighthouse performance audit, making it one of the fastest themes available for AstroJS.
+Fiat Lux Labs also scores a perfect 100/100 in the Lighthouse performance audit, making it one of the fastest themes available for AstroJS.

 ![Lighthouse Grade](/images/astro-lane-lighthouse-score.png)

 ## Demo

-Check out the [Astro Lane](https://www.astro-lane.avenuelabs.co/) demo site hosted on Vercel and see for yourself how the theme looks and performs.
+Check out the [Fiat Lux Labs](https://www.astro-lane.avenuelabs.co/) demo site hosted on Vercel and see for yourself how the theme looks and performs.

 ## License

-Astro Lane is licensed under the MIT License and was created by Christian Luntok from Avenue Labs.
-If you have any questions or suggestions about Astro Lane, you can contact the creator via [hey@avenuelabs.co](mailto:hey@avenulabs.co).
+Fiat Lux Labs is licensed under the MIT License and was created by Ian McClue from Fiat Lux Labs.
+If you have any questions or suggestions about Fiat Lux Labs, you can contact the creator via [ian@fiatluxlabs.co](mailto:hey@avenulabs.co).

 So what are you waiting for?
-Give your blog a new look and feel with Astro Lane, the new AstroJS theme from Avenue Labs!
+Give your blog a new look and feel with Fiat Lux Labs, the new AstroJS theme from Fiat Lux Labs!